alvarmaciel/cyberiada/_posts/tight-dungeon-world-one-shot.md

 Throw those artillery guys into water, get their bowstrings and spellbooks wet.
 Light them on fire.
 Send extra flying monsters or jumpers at them.
 Suggest that they'd be better off if the Fighter could stand in defense for them.
 The Defense move is pretty great in Dungeon World.
 I love mechanics that promote teamwork and I think a well-defended striker is a glorious thing to see.

-[^Appendix-D]APPENDIX D: COMMON CHARACTER CREATION HANGUPS:
+### APPENDIX D: COMMON CHARACTER CREATION HANGUPS:
-a) "HP is based on your Constitution score, not your CON modifier."
+1. "HP is based on your Constitution score, not your CON modifier."
-b) "Your standard attribute array is in the tiny black line atop the attribute block.
+2. "Your standard attribute array is in the tiny black line atop the attribute block.
 Yeah, I know it's hard to see."
-c) "All the armour you have adds up to your armour score."
+3. "All the armour you have adds up to your armour score."
-d) “1st-level Wizards have three spells in their spellbook.
+4. “1st-level Wizards have three spells in their spellbook.
 They can have two of those spells memorized at any time.
 They can cast spells as many times as they like, but a poor roll on their Spellcasting move may cause them to forget a spell."
-e) "Ordinarily you'd get XP for failing rolls and doing alignment stuff, but it doesn't matter for this game, we're going to level up halfway through."
+5. "Ordinarily you'd get XP for failing rolls and doing alignment stuff, but it doesn't matter for this game, we're going to level up halfway through."

-THANKS TO
+## THANKS TO
 Gray Pawn, Morgan Stinson, Ross Cowman, Erich Lichnock, Philip LaRose, Jamie Fristrom, Jay Loomis, Victoria Garcia, and everyone else I’ve ever  played with experimented on at Games on Demand.

-FURTHER READING
+## FURTHER READING
-* Play Unsafe by Graham Walmsley is an outstanding guide to the use of improvisational techniques in tabletop RPGs.
+* _Play Unsafe_ by Graham Walmsley is an outstanding guide to the use of improvisational techniques in tabletop RPGs.
-* Things To Do In the First Session of Your Dungeon World Game by Tim Franzke has a lot of terrific suggestions that will help you to be a fan of the characters.
+* [Things To Do In the First Session of Your Dungeon World Game](https://docs.google.com/document/d/1f2MR7NyN41T9QxsYXUhMJCUvXWWX0VYxp1tAtYiOxWs/edit) by Tim Franzke has a lot of terrific suggestions that will help you to be a fan of the characters.

-FURTHER CONVERSATIONS
+## FURTHER CONVERSATIONS
 See my other game stuff at http://john.aegard.com.

 If you’d like to talk about this further, you can circle me up on Google Plus, which is where I have most of my RPG conversations these days.
 I welcome your comments and war stories!

-REVISION HISTORY
+## REVISION HISTORY
 2014-09-23: Initial publication.
 2015-08-12: Added new Bonds Aid or Interfere move.